Return of Apollo 15 to Earth: Rendezvous and docking

 A change in crew procedure had come after the deaths of three crewmembers of Soyuz 11 less than a month before the launch of Apollo 15.
 On Soyuz 11 the crew had been killed after a repressurization valve opened during the separation of the orbital and service modules from the reentry module of the Soyuz spacecraft.
 Mission planners for Apollo 15 decided that the crew should now wear their pressure suits during the separation of the LM from the CSM, something that had not previously occurred.
 The suits caused some problems for 15 as during an integrity test before the tunnel venting they were unable to achieve suit integrity in Scott's suit.

-After finally jettisoning the LM, the CSM performed a small RCS burn to further separate from the LM.
+After finally jettisoning the LM, the CSM performed a small RCS (reaction control system) burn to further separate from the LM.
 Falcon was directed to burn its ascent stage engine, so that it would impact the lunar surface.
 The delay has meant it would not impact in the planned site, instead impacting at 26°12' N, 0°6' E, about 56 miles (90 km) from the landing site.

 The crew should have started their sleep period, but due to the delays now had to finish housekeeping chores.
 Mainly these centered around turning back on the SIM instruments which had been turned off during the rendezvous and docking and orientating the spacecraft for their proper use.
 Just before the sleep period, Deke Slayton, who was effectively the astronauts' boss, radioed the crew and told them to take a Seconal sedative.
 The crew decided against this.

 Doctors on the ground had become worried when they saw that Scott's and Irwin's EKG had developed a bigeminy rhythm.
 Caused by a lack of potassium, the ventricles beat in couplets, instead of a single constant beat.
 The potassium deficiency is thought to have been caused by the training schedule and stress of the flight.
 Irwin would later die in 1991 of a heart attack.